tonsky/spectre/doc/sessions.rst

 Setting up
 ----------

-To set up sessions, wrap your app with :class:`SessionMiddleware` and specify :attr:`~SessionMiddleware.sessionStore` attribute.
+To set up sessions, create a :class:`SessionMiddleware` instance, specify its :attr:`~SessionMiddleware.sessionStore` attribute and add it to the :attr:`Setting.middlewares` list.
 For now, spectre offers only one type of store: :class:`InmemorySessionStore`.

 Example::

   sessionMiddlware := SessionMiddleware {
     sessionStore = InmemorySessionStore {
-      maxSessionAge = Duration.fromStr("14day")
+      maxSessionAge = 14day
-      cleanupPeriod = Duration.fromStr("1hr")
+      cleanupPeriod = 1hr
     }
   }

-  sessionMiddlware.wrap(router)
+  middlewares = [sessionMiddlware]

 .. class:: SessionMiddleware